 happens: in this case the replica will get a full copy of the dataset, from scratch.

 This is how a full synchronization works in more details:

 The master starts a background saving process in order to produce an RDB file.
 At the same time it starts to buffer all new write commands received from the clients.
-When the background saving is complete, the master transfers the database file to the slave, which saves it on disk, and then loads it into memory.
-The master will then send all buffered commands to the slave.
+When the background saving is complete, the master transfers the database file to the replica, which saves it on disk, and then loads it into memory.
+The master will then send all buffered commands to the replica.
 This is done as a stream of commands and is in the same format of the KeyDB protocol itself.

 You can try it yourself via telnet.
 Connect to the KeyDB port while the

 server is doing some work and issue the

 SYNC command.
 You'll see a bulk

 transfer and then every command received by the master will be re-issued

 in the telnet session.
 Actually